 With any of these school fundraising ideas for kids, you’re sure to plan an exciting calendar that will engage the whole family and raise the needed funds for your cause.

-If none of these ideas seemed like the right fit for your organization, we’ve written about a few more that you can peruse.
-Check out these other resources of fundraising ideas for groups and the tools you might need to support your efforts:
+If none of these ideas seemed like the right fit for your organization, we’ve written about a few more that you can consider.
+Check out these other resources for fundraising ideas for groups and the tools you might need to support your efforts: